Skip to main content

 How ScrapeGraphAI handles JS pages

-Use wait_ms for delayed content
+Use wait for delayed content

-If the content loads after a short delay (lazy loading, carousels, infinite scroll), add a wait time before extraction starts:
+If the content loads after a short delay (lazy loading, carousels, infinite scroll), add a wait time (ms) before extraction starts:

-from scrapegraph_py import Client
+from scrapegraph_py import ScrapeGraphAI, FetchConfig

 )